tjosinga/Screenplay/README.md

 A developer may define scenarios which will be played sequentially.
 A scenario consists of a chain of actions.
 Each action gets an input object, plays its role and returns an output object.
 These objects have the form of a hash or an array, or nil.
+As soon as something fails, it raises an exception and aborts the application.
+Therefor valid testing should play all scenarios without fails.

+## Features
+- Send requests to an API, either expecting correct data or errors.
+- Test the incoming data
+- Cache (parts of) incoming for later use, i.e. with another API request.
+- More to come...
+Not all features are documented on this page yet.

 ## Terminology
 - Screenplay: The application which plays scenarios
 - Scenarios: A Yaml file containing all actions.
 - Actions: An action is a single thing an actor does.
 - Actor: The actor gets input data, plays its part and return an output data.

 ## Examples
 As an example, Screenplay can play the following scenario file (i.e. ./scenarios/simple.yml)